 3. Senior Product Manager

 A senior product manager will manage multiple products for a company, or a single product that is highly complex, high-risk, or sensitive.
-To do this role successfully you’ll need to be able to line manage multiple people across departments.
+To do this role successfully you’ll need to be able to line manage multiple people and tasks across departments.

-4. Financial Manager
+4. Finance Manager

-As a financial manager you’re tasked with advising clients on business strategy, and help refine decision making processes to ensure the business is financially successful.
 You’ll need a wide finance knowledge to advise on investments, savings, pensions, and insurance products—an MBA provides that holistic education.

 5. Investment Banker